 For example, the famous American Satanist Xloptuny ran the Satanic Combat Sciences - "a combat science", not a martial art, which takes into account modern weaponry such as guns, weapons of opportunity and other real-life situations.

-“Monotheism has bred the most violent individuals and cultures due its intolerance of 'other' gods and a general strictness on the specifics of belief but, other forms of religion also breed antisocial and violent individuals.
-Two factors lead believers into uncivil behaviour.
+Three factors lead believers into uncivil behaviour.
 (1) The irrationality of belief and (2) the legitimization given to actions by beliefs in higher authorities, without the teaching of any critical and skeptical way of judging between claims as to what those higher authorities would want.
 For some people, voices in their heads are all that are required as long as they believe in god(s) which have authority to speak to them.
 For others, including atheist skeptics, such voices are immediate warning signs of impending mental ill health.
 Thirdly, (3), an otherworldly idealism and fixation with the corruptness, evilness or immorality of this world often pushes groups into extreme isolation where they cease to consider outsiders to be worthwhile human beings.
-Both irrational and criminal behaviour are given freer reign within religious systems of thought, as is suicide to escape this world and move on to the 'next'.
+Both irrational and criminal behaviour are given freer rein within religious systems of thought, as is suicide to escape this world and move on to the 'next'.
 Mass suicide, shoot-outs, gas attacks and other atrocities have befallen groups whose main thing in common is self-isolation from wider society, and a dread of a generally Christian-themed apocalyptic judgement-day.
 Many such groups emerged from mainstream religious movements and gradually became more and more sectarian over time.
 The main causes that allow this slip are insipid supernaturalism, poor education, sectarian schooling and a lack of critical thinking.”

 How can there peace in a Satanic world?
 What a question!
 How can there be peace in a theistic world?
 Where anybody can kill in the name of some god and claim divine right?
 The monotheistic Churches have caused wars, divisions and torture.
 Yes, firstly I start I would very much like to point out that all religious teachings have caused violence, sometimes on a quite large scale.
 I fully expect that sometimes Satanic teachings will, too, cause unwanted violence.